Kentucky college hosting event describing 'white citizenship' and 'Trumpism' as terrorism

 Titled "White citizenship as terrorism: Make America Great Again, Again," the event is set to take place on March 17 via Zoom, according to a page on Berea College's website.
 The Women's and Non-Gender Non-Conforming Center is sponsoring the session with the Law, Ethics, and Society at the college.

 YAF said it obtained the flyer through its Campus Bias Tip Line.
-It features images of protesters carrying tiki torches at the racially charged Charlottesville, Va., protests at the beginning of Trump's presidency.
+It features images of protesters carrying tiki torches at the racially charged Charlottesville, Virginia, protests at the beginning of Trump's presidency.

 UNIVERSITY CANCELS EVENT FOR WHITES TO 'PROCESS' THEIR 'COMPLICITY IN UNJUST SYSTEMS' AFTER BACKLASH